 Compliance with FATF Recommendations

 The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Nauru was undertaken by the Financial Action Task Force (FATF) in 2012.
 According to that Evaluation, Nauru was deemed Compliant for 4 and Largely Compliant for 11 of the FATF 40 + 9 Recommendations.
 It was Partially Compliant or Non-Compliant for 3 of the 6 Core Recommendations.

 US Department of State Money Laundering assessment (INCSR)

 Nauru is a small central Pacific island nation with a population of approximately 9,400.
 A member of the British Commonwealth, Nauru is an independent republic but uses Australian currency.
-Currently, the only financial institution offering financial services is one wire transfer service based in a hardware store.
-The economy is entirely cash-based and reliant on formal and informal remittances.
-Nauru is a low crime jurisdiction.
+The only banking institutions operating on Nauru are the Bendigo Bank, which opened an agency in June 2015 offering traditional, internet, and telephone banking deposit and withdrawal services, and Western Union, which provides wire transfer services.
+The economy remains largely cash-based and reliant on formal and informal remittances.
+Nauru has high unemployment and is a low-crime jurisdiction.
 The very narrow economic base, the lack of financial institutions, and very strict land tenure and associated restrictions on foreign investment discourage the introduction of criminal proceeds into the formal Nauru economy.

 Nauru has a relatively small offshore company registry with 59 operating corporations.
 In the past ten years no new trust company licenses have been issued, although 15 unit trusts have been formed under the 11 existing licenses.
 The offshore companies and trusts represent a concern, although the very low rate of company and trust formation in the sector may indicate the risks are relatively low.